Sport. Health. Nutrition. Gym. For style

 • postpartum complications (preeclampsia, postpartum hypertension).

-• the prevalence of smoking among the fairer sex.
+• prevalence of smoking among the fairer sex.
 Women's smoking increases the risk of stroke by 60% (in men - by 40%)

 Risk factors for young men

-Allocate the following reasons stroke in young men:
+Highlight following reasons stroke in young men:

 • smoking;